janet-lang/janet/doc/bytecode.md

 of their stacks.
 Making a function call involves pushing arguments to this temporary stack, and then invoking either the CALL or TCALL instructions.
 Arguments for the next function call are pushed via the PUSH, PUSH2, PUSH3, and PUSHA instructions.
-The stack of a fiber will grow as large as needed, so recursive algorithms can be used without fear of stack overflow.
+The stack of a fiber will grow as large as needed, although by default dst will limit the maximum size of a fiber's stack.
+The maximum stack size can be modified on a per fiber basis.

 The slots in the stack are exposed as virtual registers to instructions.
 They can hold any Dst value.